kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 installation of the framework.
 After completion, you can begin to build unit test packages and install them into different schemas within the database, depending on which PL/SQL objects that you wish to test.
- CHAPTER 17  UNIT TESTING WITH UTPLSQL
-365
 ■ Note Unit tests will be executed from the same schema in which the PL/SQL object that is being tested resides, not from the schema that contains the utPLSQL framework objects.

-17-3.
+## 17-3.
 Building a utPLSQL Test Package
 **Problem**
 You would like to build a unit test package for one or more of the PL/SQL objects in your database schema.